Hautaklyttn/progDocs/docs/articles/tcl.md

    - `-pad <amount>`: Units in padding on the top and bottom of the tallest window in row
    - `-weight <int>`: Every row (and column) has a 'weight' grid option associated with it, which tells it how much it should grow if there is extra room in the <master> to fill.
 By default, the 'weight' of each column or row is '0' meaning don't expand to fill space.

-> "grid" and "place" lassen sich kombinieren!
+> "grid" und "place" lassen sich kombinieren!

 &nbsp;